 These three things do not often come naturally to a young beginning piano student.
 But, they can be taught!

 You won’t find any good boys deserving fudge or all cows eating grass… or even green bananas that don’t feed apes in my studio.
 I’ve never been one for the mnemonics that are used to help students read notes on the staff.
-“Every Good Boy Deserves Fudge” has been around since the dawn of time, but that doesn’t mean it’s good teaching practice.
-Math students used to spend hours reciting multiplication tables like zombies, but now they are instead taught the why behind the answer.
-I’m a big fan of the why.
+“Every Good Boy Deserves Fudge” has been around since the dawn of time, but that doesn’t mean it’s the best teaching practice for all students.

 So how do I teach students to read music?
-That is a whole new blog post, but for the purposes of Watch-My-Hands William I’ll sum it up quickly: Guide notes and interval recognition.
+That is a whole new blog post, but for the purposes of Watch-My-Hands William I’ll sum it up quickly: guide notes and interval recognition.
 This then translates easily to the concept of keyboard awareness.
-If you are able to instantly recognize the distance of a 6th, your hands are more likely to remember how it feels to play one, rather than relying on your eyes to find that pesky “A” first on the music and then on the keyboard.
-When you or I play we are not thinking of notes as individual entities.
-But yet many piano teachers teach note reading using flash cards – making them as much of an individual concept as possible.
-Instead, begin with the end in mind.
+If students are able to instantly recognize the distance of a 6th, their hands are more likely to remember how it feels to play one.
+When advanced pianists play, they are not thinking of notes as individual entities.
+Instead, they are continually aware of the relationship between notes.
+This then translates to hands that move with ease on the keyboard and do not need visual assistance.

 Once you have your Watch-My-Hands William finding a new sense of comfort on the keys you also need to provide him with opportunities to discover what it feels like to play without stopping.
 Watch-My-Hands William is likely to become a disinterested piano student without intervention.
 After all, who wants to listen to themselves play a halting rendition of a piano piece over and over?
 The joy of piano lessons comes from the end product of beautiful or exciting music.
-Give your William the opportunity to play with musicality by both encouraging memorization of his pieces once learned, and by occasionally teaching him pieces by ear.
-Breaking free from the book to learn chording and how to figure out a melody line by ear will do nothing but good for his keyboard awareness and musicality.
-He’ll learn to listen while he plays rather than simply watch.
+Give your William the opportunity to play with musicality by both encouraging memorization of his pieces once learned, and by occasionally teaching him pieces by rote.
+Breaking free from the book to learn to chord and how to figure out a melody line by ear will do nothing but good for his keyboard awareness and musicality; he’ll learn to listen while he plays rather than simply watch.
 Read more about developing fluency here.

 Teach Split Vision

 I’ll end with a fun game I play with my piano students who are tempted to become hand-watchers.
 It requires them to keep their eyes on both the music and the keys using the “split vision” that comes naturally to you and I. All you need is a tiny button or toy.
 I have a very small ladybug that we call Harriet.
 I don’t know why 🙂 As your piano student plays while watching their music, sneak your “Harriet” onto any one of the piano keys.
 As they continue to play, they need to say the name of the key Harriet is resting on aloud without looking down.
 They’re not allowed to stop playing, and they’re not allowed to take their eyes off their music.
-It’s simple, but it shows them that they CAN in fact see both at the same time.
+It’s simple, but it shows them that they CAN, in fact, see both at the same time.
 This gives them the security they need when playing “out of position”.
 Find more strategies for teaching “dual vision” here.

-Piano students who learn to play without watching their hands are the ones you immediately pick out of the crowd in a festival setting as being “good”.
-They play with a musicality and a self-awareness that just makes them stand out.
+Piano students who learn to play without watching their hands are the ones you immediately pick out of the crowd in a performance setting as being “good”; they play with musicality and self-awareness that just makes them stand out.
 Freed from the struggle between page vs. hands they have the ability to truly be in the moment as they play.
 And it is pianists like these who have the greatest effect on their audiences.